mparno/fenics-web/source/styleguides.rst

 Defining the class
 """"""""""""""""""

-The begining of the ``programmers-reference/cpp/mesh/Mesh.rst`` file looks like this:
+The beginning of the ``programmers-reference/cpp/mesh/Mesh.rst`` file looks as follows:

 .. code-block:: rest